Gouverneur Morris: Death and legacy

-Morris died on November 6, 1816, after he had caused himself internal injuries and an infection while using a piece of whalebone as a catheter in an attempt to clear a blockage in his urinary tract.
+Morris died on November 6, 1816, after he had caused himself internal injuries and an infection while using a piece of whale baleen as a catheter in an attempt to clear a blockage in his urinary tract.
 He died at the family estate, Morrisania, and was buried at St. Ann's Church in The Bronx.

 Morris's great-grandson, also named Gouverneur Morris (1876–1953), was an author of pulp novels and short stories in the early 20th century.
 Several of his works were adapted into films, including the famous Lon Chaney film The Penalty in 1920.

 Morris established himself as an important landowner in northern New York, where the Town of Gouverneur, Village of Gouverneur, and Village of Morristown in St. Lawrence County are named after him.

 In 1943, a United States Liberty ship, the SS Gouverneur Morris, was launched.
 She was scrapped in 1974.